valtimo-platform/valtimo-documentation/using-valtimo/keycloak-iam/configuring-keycloak.md

 ## Keycloak token authentication

-Valtimo can authenticate Keycloak users.
-For that, Valtimo needs to be configured  by using a public key from Keycloak.
-The following envirnoment variable can be set in
+When keycloak is used as authentication provider for Valtimo, the public key from Keycloak needs to be configured in order to validate the JWT tokens.
+The public key can be provided by configuring the following environment
-Valtimo:
+variable:

 ```properties
 VALTIMO_OAUTH_PUBLIC_KEY=MIIBI/EXAMPLE//PUBLIC+KEY